AbhijitSarker/feature-flow-server/readme.md

     - `id`: Feature ID
   - Request Body: JSON object containing `email` to track likes.
   - Response: Returns a success message indicating whether the feature was liked or unliked.

+# Comment API Documentation

+The Comment API manages comments associated with features, allowing users to add, retrieve, and delete comments.

+## Base URL

+The base URL for accessing the Comment API is `/api/v1/comment`.

+## Endpoints

+### Get comments by Feature ID

+- URL: `/`
+- Method: `GET`
+- Description: Retrieves comments associated with a specific feature.
+  - Query Parameters:
+    - `featureId`: ID of the feature to retrieve comments for.
+  - Response: Returns a JSON object containing an array of comments for the specified feature.

+### Create a new comment

+- URL: `/`
+- Method: `POST`
+- Description: Creates a new comment and associates it with a specific feature.
+  - Request Body: JSON object representing the new comment.
+Should include `featureId` to associate with the feature.
+  - Response: Returns a success message and the created comment upon successful creation.

+### Delete a comment

+- URL: `/:commentId/:featureId`
+- Method: `DELETE`
+- Description: Deletes a specific comment associated with a feature by its ID.
+  - Params:
+    - `commentId`: ID of the comment to be deleted.
+    - `featureId`: ID of the feature the comment is associated with.
+  - Response: Returns a JSON object containing the deleted comment details.